 People with rheumatoid arthritis, an autoimmune disorder, may also benefit.
 In a 2015 study, women with rheumatoid arthritis reported improvements in their physical health, walking ability, pain levels, energy, and mood, and had significantly fewer swollen and tender joints, after doing two hour-long yoga classes a week for eight weeks.

-To learn more about the benefits of yoga, read Introduction to Yoga, a Special Health Report from Harvard Medical School.
+To learn more about the other breathing techniques, plus ways to get started with a yoga practice, read Introduction to Yoga, a Special Health Report from Harvard Medical School.

 Image: AndreyPopov/Getty Images

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.